MetroidSlayer/Consistxels/tutorials/generate_new_sheet_data.md

     - If the sprite sheet _doesn't_ have a border, that's okay - if all sprites are spaced evenly in a grid, they can still be searched.

 2. **Select layers**
-    - In Consistxels, navigate to the "Generate Pose Data" menu.
+    - In Consistxels, navigate to the "Generate Sprite Sheet Data" menu.
     - Look at the left side of the window.
 Add your images as layers.
         - Choose name, folder, etc. Some of this info may autofill.
         - Unless you already have a second, updated spritesheet, you can completely ignore the "Source img" part of each layer.